ProgrammingRainbow/Archlinux/virt-manager-archinstall/README.md

 In virt-manager set Display Spice -> Listen type to None.
 Check OpenGL and select your GPU.

-In virt-manager set Video -> Mode to Virtio for virGL and check 3D acceleration, or QXL for llvmpipe.
+In virt-manager set Video -> Mode to Virtio for virGL and check 3D acceleration, or QXL for llvmpipe. \
+If nothing else this shows how to add a default resolution.
+Pay attention if `<model>` ends like this `/>` or like this `<model/>`
 ```
   <model type="virtio" heads="1" primary="yes">
     <acceleration accel3d="yes"/>